Joshuathomas18/Voice-Based-Cognitive-Decline-Pattern-Detection-MEMOTAG/README.md

 ## 📈 Key Results

-- **Top Features**: The classification report showed promising results for a synthetic dataset.<br> Acoustic features like jitter and shimmer, combined with NLP metrics like hesitation counts and semantic coherence, provided a strong signal for classification.<br> The PCA clustering also visually demonstrated separability between groups, confirming that the features are meaningful and relevant.
+- **Top Features**: The classification report showed promising results for a synthetic dataset.<br> **Acoustic features like jitter and shimmer, combined with NLP metrics like hesitation counts and semantic coherence, provided a strong signal for classification**.<br> The **PCA clustering** also visually demonstrated **separability between groups, confirming that the features are meaningful and relevant**.

 ![Model Output](features.png)